 - You are here: Home /

-The consultation will begin with my reading any referral letters or other documents that you or your doctors have sent me.
+Before the consultation I will have read any referral letters or other documents that you or your doctors have sent me.
 Just as with a face to face consultation, I will then ask questions about your symptoms that allow me to build up a picture of what might be wrong.
 I will also ask questions about your previous or current medical problems, any surgery you may have had, and what medications you may be taking.
 I will check if you have any allergies to drugs.
-You may wish to list this information in advance of the consultation.
+You may wish to list, or send me, this information in advance of the consultation.
 I will be taking notes on the information that you give me.

 In some cases a final diagnosis can be made at this stage and its management can be discussed.
 We can also discuss whether any investigations (such as blood tests or imaging, for example an X-ray, MRI or CT scan) are needed to confirm the diagnosis or to reassure you that more sinister explanations are not involved.
 However, at this time all facilities are only conducting urgent investigations and that any non-urgent investigations will only be actioned once it is deemed safer to do so.
 We can therefore discuss how urgent any tests might be.

-By the end of the consultation you should know the plan for manging your case be that reassurance only, medication or investigations.
-We will discuss whether any follow up appointment is required and if so whether face to face, or by remote consultation and when this should take place.
+By the end of the consultation you should know the plan for managing your case, be that reassurance only, medication or investigations.
+We will discuss whether any follow up consultation is required and if so whether face to face, or by remote consultation and when this should take place.
 A letter will then be sent summarising the information obtained from the consultation and the management plan.